jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 ##### Scope & coordination/syntax

 The basic rule per ANSI/NISO Z39.19 is that a term should denote a single **concept** or unit of thought; this is challenged by Svenonius (2005), who argues that concepts are inherently fuzzy and that quantitative linguistics provides a more objective foundation for extracting terms from natural language.
-There are different kinds of concepts:
+At any rate, there are different kinds of concepts:

 - Things and their parts
 - Materials